 This is the closest thing we have to an A-Z list of journals and databases.
 It does a good job with the journals, as it tracks title changes and changes in coverage.
 Databases are in here (in all caps under “More Options”), although this tool was not designed as a list of databases, making its implementation clunky.
 The subjects in SFX are pretty much useless because they do not match up with our structure.

 Since we no longer have a nice list of all of the databases the library owns, this page was created.
 It links out to catalog records that have been given a subject heading for “database” and the specific subject area.
 This list, while useful, is not very comprehensive and is somewhat dependent on collection development fund manager making sure their subject is well-covered.

 Useful database for smaller and older newspapers, especially from Illinois, which are often not in the online catalog This database does not provide indexing, but does show available formats and holdings information.
 The records show you the holdings that HPNL has for each paper, as well as the format.
 Most are in microfilm, but we’re also digitizing the smaller Illinois newspapers.
 For larger newspapers, like the New York Times and Chicago Tribune, it is easiest to find them in SFX (although they are linked from here).

 Metasearch interface to access library catalogs that is very Euro-centric.
-This isn’t often used, but can b useful as many of the libraries that are included are not in WorldCat.
+This can be useful as many of the libraries that are included are not in WorldCat.

 Print Card Catalog

 The print catalog is the record of our items before 1980 or so.
 We have removed most of it, but the Serial Record and Thesis file are still very useful and are at the Information Desk area located on the second floor of the Main Library.